 Who would have thought that?
 I tried to bake Pretzels years ago, and I failed miserably.
 Baking Pretzels, or in German “Laugenbrezel” or in Bavaria “Brezn”, seemed so complicated to me at the time, that I preferred to leave it to the professionals

-I’ve repressed and forgotten all of this, but then again I found myself in the kitchen, kneading and soaking the unbaked pretzels in baking soda, trembling…. and tata – the most beautiful of all pretzels came out of the oven.
+I had pushed all of this deep into my mind, but as fate would have it, I found myself in the kitchen, kneading and soaking the uncooked pretzels in baking soda, shaking with anticipation…. and voilà – the most stunning pretzel emerged from the oven.

 Should I do a Lye (Sodium Hydroxide) or Baking Soda soak?